Key differences between the Support at Home and Home Care Package programs

 The government has stated that transitional arrangements will be put in place to ensure continuity of care, and older people will be informed well in advance of any required changes.

-For more details about the transition from Home Care Packages to Support at Home, read the preparation checklist, explore the Support at Home booklet, or speak with your current provider.
+For more details about the transition from Home Care Packages to Support at Home, read the Support at Home Program Booklet, or speak with your current provider.

 Keeping you informed